toebR/joincheckr/README.md

 ```

 ### get_join_cols()
-This function returns a dataframe where are columns of two entered dataframes are listed which would be subject to a join.
+This function returns a dataframe where columns of two entered dataframes are listed which would be subject to a join.

 ```r
 get_join_cols(data_x = data1, data_y = data2)